Ada-Developers-Academy/core-unit-1/intro-to-tests/automated-tests.md

 ### Test Cases and Scenarios

-Testing a single function will generally have many unit tests to test it.
+Testing a single function will generally have many unit tests to ensure the code works correctly.
 Why?
 Based on the context, a single function could potentially have different arguments that give back different return values.
 Different scenarios in development can imply different arguments, which would produce different logic.
-All scenarios and possible outcomes of a function should be tested, as much as reasonably possible.
+All scenarios and possible outcomes of a function should be tested, as thoroughly as possible.

 Addison could come up with the following scenarios: